|Lambs at play|

 In 2009 we added registered Shetland Sheep to Hillside Farm, but during downsizing in 2018 we dispersed our Shetland flock to focus on our long-time effort to conserve Jacob Sheep.

-Jacob Sheep are black and white spotted and typically have either two or four horns.
-Some Jacobs express a recessive color allele that produces brown or gray, instead of black, in pigmented areas.
+Jacob Sheep are black-and-white spotted and typically have either two or four horns.
+Some Jacobs express a recessive color allele (lilac) that produces brown or gray, instead of black, in pigmented areas.
 We chose the breed for its magnificent beauty and need for conservation.
 In addition to personal satisfaction from contributing to humankind through rare breed conservation, Jacob Sheep are 'easy-keepers' and can fit almost anyone's lifestyle.
 They are hardy and require infrequent veterinary intervention, they lamb with few complications, ewes are attentive mothers, and newborn lambs are vigorous.

 Our Jacob Sheep are registered through the Jacob Sheep Breeders Association (JSBA).
 You can learn more about Jacob Sheep through the JSBA website (http://www.jsba.org).

 Outstanding wool quality has been included among the goals of our breeding program.
 You will be highly satisfied with both the quality and prices of our Jacob Sheep.
-For more information, please call us at (616)514-9343 or send an e-mail message to firstname.lastname@example.org.
+For more information, please call or text us at (616)514-9343 or send an e-mail message to firstname.lastname@example.org.
 We look forward to hearing from you.